Reader Jenn sent this to me recently asking about the best foods you can freeze:

 “I was wondering if maybe you could do an article or list of foods you can store in the freezer?
-When using coupons to stockpile I often run into perishable things that I would buy many more of if I could figure out a way to extend there shelf life.”
+When using coupons to stockpile I often run into perishable things that I would buy many more of if I could figure out a way to extend their shelf life.”

 Lucky for me, I have a friend who is a professional organizer and actually helps family plan meals ahead of time by effectively utilizing your freezer.
-So I turned to her to see if she could better answer Jenn’s question.
+So, I turned to her to see if she could better answer Jenn’s question.

 To freeze or not to freeze?
 That is the question or perhaps the dilemma you might face when considering whether to take advantage of that great couponing deal you’ve come across.
 No need to fear.
 Use the following guidelines and tips to do what you do best- stock up and save!